 NUTR 392 Health Research and Professional Writing.
 This course provides an overview of research methodology.
 Locate using current information technologies, interpret and evaluate professional health literature as a foundation to develop a professional manuscript and complete a journal critique.
-Prerequisite: Lisle main campus - WRIT 102; credit or concurrent registration in BIOL 229 or PSYC 250; and credit or concurrent registration in NUTR 300, 374 or NUTR 371; Mesa branch campus - WRIT 102; credit or concurrent registration in PSYC 250; and credit or concurrent registration in NUTR 300.
+Prerequisite: Grade of "C" or better in WRIT 102.
+Credit or co-registration in BIOL 229 or PSYC 250.
+Credit or co-registration in NUTR 300, or 345, or 371, or 374, or 378, or 379.
+Cross-listed with HLED 392.
 2 semester credit hours.
 Writing Intensive.

 NUTR 393 Health Assessment Lab.
 Presents the theory and process of health assessment.
-Focuses on developing skills in physical screening including anthropometrics and other body composition indicators, biochemical indices, clinical symptomatology, examination of personal history and food intake, disease prevention strategies, and health evaluations.
+Focuses on developing skills in physical screening including anthropometrics and other body composition indicators, biochemical indices, clinical symptomatology, examination of personal history and food intake, disease prevention strategies and health evaluations.
 Learning experiences include practice.
 Transportation may be required.
 Prerequisite: credit or co-registration in NUTR 300.
 1 semester credit hour.

 NUTR 396 Specialized Nutrition and Health Practicum.
 Supervised experience designed to meet the interest of an individual student.
 May be at off-campus sites.
 Transportation may be required.
-Prerequisite: 3.000 GPA, Nutrition majors only; additional course prerequisites are determined by nature of experience.
+Prerequisite: 3.000 GPA; Nutrition majors only; additional course prerequisites are determined by nature of experience.
 Liability fee: \$27.50.
 2-3 semester credit hours.
 Engaged Learning.
 Department consent required.
 Course repeatable.
-Maximum number of units allowed 18.
+Maximum number of units allowed is 18.